 And if you use event parameters and utilize a product catalog, you can break reporting down by product ID.

-While you can (and should) track results by Custom Conversion, you are limited to 100 of them per ad account.
+While you can (and should) track results by Custom conversions let you create rules for events or URLs so that you can better track and optimize for specific actions with Facebook ads., you are limited to 100 of them per ad account.
 There are no such limitations to events.

 4. Facebook Analytics